The Science of Soil: Understanding the Three Parts

 -

+Q: Does the type of topsoil I use affect the temperature of my garden?
 A: Indirectly, yes.
 Darker, organic-rich topsoils (like our compost mixes) tend to absorb more heat from the sun than lighter, sandy soils.

-This can help "insulate" your seeds and keep the root zone just a little bit warmer during those early spring fluctuations.
+Q: How can I get a head start on my vegetable garden?
 A: Focus on Southern Exposure.
-By placing your beds or planters on the south side of a building or fence, you capture the maximum amount of solar heat.
 For an even earlier start, consider using raised beds, as the soil in a raised planter warms up much faster than the ground does.

+Q: When is it "safe" to stop worrying about the frost?
 A: While 51° is the start for grass, most delicate vegetables and flowers want to wait until the danger of a "killing frost" has passed.
-Always check your local zone's last frost date before moving your starts from the greenhouse to the garden.

 Planning Your Project

 How Much Do You Need?
+Use our

 Delivery & Pickup Notes